charliegerard/dev-notes/softwareDev/solid.md

 ## D - Dependency inversion principle

 High level modules should not depend on low level modules, they should depend on abstractions.

+Changes to low level modules should not break high-level ones.